Wildfire Smoke: How to Avoid Serious Respiratory Problems

 The largest health threat, however, is from the fine particles.
 This microscopic particulate matter is small enough to penetrate deep into your lungs, causing a wide variety of health effects that include coughing and wheezing.
 These particles can also cause burning eyes, runny nose, and a variety of chronic heart and lung conditions.

-Carbon monoxide, which is found in wildfire smoke, can reach your lungs, further can enter your bloodstream, reducing the body's ability to deliver oxygen to organs and limbs.
+Carbon monoxide, which is found in wildfire smoke, can reach your lungs and enter your bloodstream reducing the body's ability to deliver oxygen to organs and limbs.
 While the noticeable effects are generally only seen in vulnerable populations, it is possible for almost anyone to experience headaches, dizziness, and visual impairment caused by prolonged carbon monoxide exposure.

 There is a concern among the general public that wildfire smoke could be causing cancer.
 While the research behind this specific theory is still sparse, there is evidence that people who are exposed to long-term smoke inhalation, in general, may have slightly higher risks for cancer or other chronic health issues.